Compute

 In Linux instances, the pair's public key is installed into the root (or ubuntu user) account at the time of its creation, allowing you to login simply by providing the private key.
 For Windows instances, you will need to provide the private key to the Red Cloud web interface in order to fetch a valid password for logging in to the instance's administrator account.

-Key pairs are created or imported per user within a project, so other project members will not be able to use the key pairs you create.
-You will also not be able to use a given key pair in multiple accounts unless you import it into each account.
+Key pairs are created or imported per user across all projects (if you are in more than 1 project), so other project members will not be able to use the key pairs you create.

 Protect Your Private Key with a Passphrase